alcantarar/BiomchBERT/README.md

 # BiomchBERT
-## Using Google's BERT neural network to automatically categorize biomechanics publications
+## Using Google's BERT neural network to categorize biomechanics publications

 Since 1998, volunteers in the Biomechanics community have searched publication databases for relevant articles, categorized them, and shared them via the